Desewah/House-Prices-Analysis/README.md

 This project explores a housing market dataset to understand how factors like size, year built, and location influence house prices.
 It includes data cleaning, exploratory analysis, feature engineering, and a simple inferential test to check assumptions about average pricing.

-This is my Second Semester Data Science Project, and it demonstrates my ability to work with real datasets, clean them, analyze them, and communicate insights clearly.
+This is my AltSchool Africa second-semester data science Project, and it demonstrates my ability to work with real datasets, clean them, analyze them, and communicate insights clearly.

 <br>
 1 — Overview